-In no case shall Sole Source Procurements be used to avoid competition or discriminate between Vendors.
-Every reasonable effort should be made to negotiate to receive the best value for the County ensure Procurement activities are in the best value and interest of the County.
+In no case shall Sole Source Procurement be used to avoid competition or discriminate between Vendors.
+Every reasonable effort should be made to ensure Procurement activities are in the best value and interest of the County.

 8.5.
 Competitive Process with Negotiation